qwreey75/disbucket/README.md

                    // (This option not remove stdout's ansi escape) "stop":"stop", // OPTION, If your program uses other stop command, you can use these command
-                 // it will executed when ctrl+C pressed "prompt":"> " // OPTION, prompt string, you can change this if you need }
+                 // it will executed when ctrl+C pressed "prompt":"> ", // OPTION, prompt string, you can change this if you need "maxLength":2000 // OPTION, max length of message (for logging) }
 ```
 (Your server directory will like be)